All Collections

-Updated over a week ago
+Updated over 10 months ago

 Running Stress Score (RSS) is a single number to help runners understand their day-by-day training.
 It takes into account the volume and intensity of your training session to give you a single number, or “score.”
-The Running Stress Score is similar to TSS (training stress score) which allows you to compare the stress of workouts of various duration and intensities.
-The difference between TSS and RSS is small, the difference coming from the fact that the equation for RSS is intended to account for the additional biomechanical stress put on your body from running whereas cycling is largely aerobic stress.

 The primary input to RSS is running power (collected each second) along with the time